amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

 ---

 ## About This Repository
-I passed the **AZ-104** exam with approximately **5-6 weeks of self-study**, documenting my journey as I progressed:
+I passed the **AZ-104** exam with approximately **5-6 weeks of self-study**, and documented my journey as I progressed.
+I followed this structured plan:

-I created this repository while preparing for the **AZ-104** exam and passed after approximately **5-6 weeks of self-study**.
+- Watched John Savill's playlist videos
+- Used MS Learn and AI for deeper understanding
+- Did Udemy practice exams
+- Simulated theory and exam scenarios in labs
+- Used AI to quiz myself

 Instead of relying on memorization, I focused on understanding:

 - Why Azure services exist
+- How Azure services interact
 - When each service should be used
-- How Azure services interact
-- Microsoft's recommended administrative practices
+- Microsoft's recommended and best use administrative practices
-- Real-world Azure administration
+- Real-world application and projects creation

 This repository documents the study strategy that worked for me and serves as a reference for anyone preparing for the certification.